-Centrica Power Station
+Centrica Power Station Case Study

 Six full tanker loads per day each transferred 30,000 litres of oil from a site in Peterborough, UK, over an 18 week period, totalling 800 journeys.

-Finally shipping out a whopping 23 million litres of oil from Centrica’s power station.
-The following video shows details for the Centrica Power Station case study.
+In total, we shipped out a whopping 23 million litres of oil from Centrica’s power station.
+The video to the right shows details for the Centrica Power Station case study.

-The colossal operation to remove £11 million worth of unused fuel from Centrica Energy’s power station in Peterborough was an even bigger success.
+The colossal operation to remove 23 million litres of unused fuel from Centrica Energy’s power station in Peterborough was a big success.
 Storing a volume of oil to this extent on a site like Centrica’s was proving a costly backup plan.

 After weighing up the pros and cons, they decided it would be cheaper for them to offload their fuel onto us as the costs to keep it on-site were rising.

 Why Remove Fuel From A Site?

-Storing 23 million litres of oil can pose various health and safety threats to the environment and employees, so businesses have to follow strict, and costly, guidelines or risk facing heavy fines and backlash.
-As a responsible company, Centrica Energy called upon Crown to assess their fuel, propose our solution and help them comply with current legislation to help reduce their costs.
+Storing 23 million litres of oil can pose various health and safety threats to the environment and employees.
+As a result, businesses have to follow strict and costly guidelines or risk facing heavy fines.

+If they had decided to keep the fuel, the would have had to spend more money on training their staff and possibly changing their fuel storage in order to make sure they complied with the current guidelines.
 The additional possibility of the fuel being in a poor condition forced Centrica to think about the financial benefits of removing it.

 Lock ‘n’ Load

-Although the transportation of the fuel was done by road, the removal of another 5 million litres of oil was being considered to go by sea.
-The idea behind this was to reduce the amount of tankers on the road.
+Although the transportation of the fuel was done by road, the removal of another 5 million litres of oil was transported by sea.
+The idea behind this was to reduce the number of tankers on the road.
 It would see the oil returned to where it came from originally via a pipeline from the nearby Barrow Dock.